Digital money for seniors

 Insights into banking behaviour

 Without a doubt, there are apprehensions around using apps and websites for banking due to security concerns or a lack of familiarity with being online.
-Research from Which?, reported by Money Expert, found that one in five Britons exclusively use non-online banking options.
+Research from Which? found that one in five Britons exclusively use non-online banking options.
 And people – even those who use online banking – remain reluctant to use it for some tasks: